Helicopter carrying 6 crashes in Hawaii lava field | Business

 Helicopter carrying 6 crashes in Hawaii lava field

-Cyrus Johnasen, a public information officer for Hawaii County, said it was a tour helicopter with a pilot and five passengers.
-The initial report came in about 5 pm and said the aircraft had crashed near the southernmost tip of the Big Island, Johnasen said.
-The site was inaccessible by vehicle so the Hawaii Fire Department sent two helicopters to take victims to ambulances waiting on nearby roads.

-A helicopter carrying six people crashed Wednesday in a lava field in Hawaii.
-Cyrus Johnasen, a public information officer for Hawaii County, said it was a tour helicopter with a pilot and five passengers.
+A helicopter crashed in a lava field in Hawaii on Wednesday and all six people on board have been safely evacuated from the site, but two are in serious condition, officials said.
+Cyrus Johnasen, a public information office for Hawaii County, said it was a tour helicopter with a pilot and five passengers.

-The initial report came in about 5 pm and said the aircraft had crashed near the southernmost tip of the Big Island, Johnasen said.
-The site was inaccessible by vehicle so the Hawaii Fire Department sent two helicopters to take victims to ambulances waiting at nearby roads.
-"It's a fluid situation," said Mayor Mitch Roth.

-Johnasen said the pilot, a man in his 50s, had been trapped but was later extracted and was in serious but stable condition.
+A helicopter crashed in a lava field in Hawaii on Wednesday and all six people on board have been safely evacuated from the site, but two are in serious condition, officials said.
+Cyrus Johnasen, a public information office for Hawaii County, said it was a tour helicopter with a pilot and five passengers.
+He said the pilot, a man in his 50s, had been trapped but was later extracted and was in serious but stable condition.
 An 18-year-old woman was reported in serious and worsening condition.
 Four people were reported as ambulatory.
+No other information on their identities was immediately released.
+The initial report came in about 5 pm and said the aircraft had crashed near the southern most tip of the Big Island, Johnasen said.
+The site was inaccessible by vehicle so the Hawaii Fire Department sent two helicopters to take victims to ambulances waiting at nearby roads.
+"It's a fluid situation," Mayor Mitch Roth said.

-All have been safely evacuated from the site.
-Johnasen said it was unclear if they'd yet been transported to hospitals or if emergency responders were continuing treatment in the ambulances themselves.
+Johnasen said it was unclear if all six had been transported to hospitals or if emergency responders were continuing treatment themselves in the ambulances.
+No information was immediately released on what caused the crash.